lbaehren/lofarsoft/src/Anaamika/doc/source/process_image.rst

 Polarization module
 -------------------
 If ``polarisation_do = True``, then the polarization properties of the sources are calculated.
-First, source detection is performed on the polarized intensity (PI) image [#f3]_ to detect sources without Stokes I counterparts.
+First, if ``pi_fit = True``, source detection is performed on the polarized intensity (PI) image [#f3]_ to detect sources without Stokes I counterparts.
 The polarization module then calculates the I, Q, U, and V fluxes, the total, linear, and circular polarisation fractions and the linear polarisation angle of each Gaussian and source.
 The linear polarisation angle is defined from North, with positive angles towards East.

-Fluxes are calculated by summing all nonmasked pixels assigned to each Gaussian.
-If a pixel contains contributions from two or more Gaussian, its flux is divided between the Gaussians according to their relative fluxes.
-Errors on the fluxes are derived by summing the same pixels in the rms maps in quadrature.
+Fluxes are calculated by fitting the normalization of the Gaussians found using the Stokes I or PI images.

 For linearly polarised emission, the signal and noise add vectorially, giving a Rice distribution instead of a Gaussian one.
 To correct for this, a bias